Who Dares Wins (film): Plot

 On the day of the attack, Helga and Mac raid Skellen's house, taking his family and their police guard hostage; Leith uses this to blackmail Skellen into unconditional cooperation.
 The rest of the PL, including Leith, Walker, and Skellen, kidnap several United States Air Force airmen and use their uniforms to infiltrate the official residence of the United States ambassador to the United Kingdom.
 After gaining access, they attack and seize control of the residence, taking the U.S. Ambassador, Secretary of State Arthur Currie, Strategic Air Command Commander-in-Chief General Ira Potter, the British Foreign Secretary, their wives, and the staff hostage.
 Security forces, including Hadley and Metropolitan Police Commander Powell, respond to the attack and learn the PL's demands: unless an American nuclear missile is launched at the Holy Loch naval base, all of the hostages will be killed.
 Currie questions Leith's motivations, and Leith responds that her ultimate goal is the total disarmament of the entire world, sparking a debate about methods and political philosophy that only antagonises the terrorists.
 Meanwhile, Dennis and his SAS troop arrive at Skellen's house, where they use hidden cameras and microphones to surveil Helga, Mac, and their hostages.

-Skellen separates himself from the group by going to the washroom, where he uses a mirror as a heliograph to reach Hadley through Morse code, advising an SAS assault at 10 a.m. while he creates a diversion.
+Skellen separates himself from the group by going to the toilet, where he uses a mirror as a heliograph to reach Hadley through Morse code, advising an SAS assault at 10 a.m. while he creates a diversion.
 However, the British Home Secretary insists Powell resolve the situation through negotiation.
 As tensions mount inside the ambassador's residence, Potter attempts to steal a terrorist's MAC-11 but is shot by another terrorist, much to Leith's chagrin; the death of a hostage leads to the assault being greenlit.
 Meanwhile at Skellen's house, Helga and Jenny fight after the Skellens' baby begins to cry.
 Dennis's troop cuts the power and breaches through an adjoining wall using an explosive charge, then shoots Helga and Mac dead.

 The SAS deploys to the roof of the ambassador's residence via Westland Scout helicopters, sparking panic among the unprepared terrorists.
 As the SAS makes entry, Skellen turns on the PL and kills several terrorists, including Walker, while the SAS methodically clears the residence, killing most of the remaining terrorists and rescuing all of the hostages.
 With the hostages safe, Skellen links up with Baker and his troop to search for Leith, the last surviving PL member.
 As he goes ahead of Baker's troop, Skellen is ambushed and held at gunpoint by Leith, but Steele arrives and shoots her before she can open fire; though disheartened by her death, Skellen presses on, and the residence is secured.
 As they leave, Skellen reconciles with Hagen and Freund before the SAS boards their helicopters and returns to base.